msespos/memory-card-game/README.md

 # Memory Card Game

 This project is a small game to test your memory.
 Try to click on a different pattern each time.
-If you make it to all 12 patterns, you've won!
+If you click on all 12 patterns without any repeats, you've won!

 Play it here: https://github.com/msespos/memory-card-game